 Your business should register for VAT if your “taxable supplies” over the past 12 months has exceeded the VAT registration threshold.
-From April 2013, the VAT registration threshold is £79,000 (previously it was £77,000).

 “Taxable supplies” are any goods and services that are subject to VAT at any rate, including those that are zero-rated.
 In most cases, your taxable supplies will be the same as your turnover.

 Additionally, you should also register for VAT if you expect your annual turnover to exceed £85,000 in the next 30 days.

 It’s easy for new business owners to get things wrong with VAT, so it’s worth reading; 21 Costly VAT Mistakes businesses make on their VAT Returns so you can avoid making these expensive errors.

 If your business has crossed the VAT registration threshold but you believe this will just be temporary, it is possible to avoid registering.